karmab/kcli-ztp/README.md

 ## Purpose

-This repository provides a plan which deploys a vm where:
+This repository provides automation for deploying the following components:

+- a hub cluster using Agent Based Install
+- spokes using ZTP

+## Architecture

+Kcli is leveraged to deploy a plan which creates an "installer vm" to drive deployment via the following steps:

+- Virtual nodes for both the hub and spokes are created (or combined with baremetal nodes).
+Note this is optional
-- openshift-install is downloaded with the specific version and tag specified.
+- Client packages such as openshift-install are downloaded with any specified version and tag.
-- stop the nodes to deploy through redfish.
+- Stop the nodes to deploy through redfish.
-- launch the install against a set of baremetal nodes using Agent Based Install.
-Virtual ctlplanes and workers can also be deployed.

-The automation can be used for additional scenarios:

-- only deploying the virtual infrastructure needed to emulate a baremetal deployment.
-- deploying a spoke cluster (either multinode or SNO) through ZTP on top.
+- Launch hub install against them
+- Install ZTP requirements such as assisted service, openshift-gitops, a git server, ...
+- Launch spoke deployments

+Parameters allow to customize the installation

+The installer vm (and additional virtual nodes) can run on any platform supported by kcli with support for iso deployment.
+So far it was tested on:

+- kvm
+- vsphere and esx

 ### Requirements

 #### for kcli

 - kcli installed (for rhel8/cento8/fedora, look [here](https://kcli.readthedocs.io/en/latest/#package-install-method))
-- an openshift pull secret (stored by default in openshift_pull.json)
+- An openshift pull secret (stored by default in openshift_pull.json)

-#### on the provisioning node
+#### on the provisioning node (KVM Only)

 - a physical bridge typically named baremetal with a nic from the external network